Christoph-Wagner/home-assistant-join/readme.md

 - **\<data>** (*Optional* for 'ring', *Required* for all others): The data (text, url) for the command
 - **\<phone-number>** (*Optional* for all but 'sms'): The number to send the SMS to

-Disclaimer: The code could probably be much, much better.
+**Disclaimer:** The code could probably be much, much better.
 But I don't really know Python and I haven't yet done much with Home Assistant.

+This project is not an official Join by joaoapps product I do not own any copyright or trademark regarding Join.